3 Practices For Body Mind Balancing And Longevity

 Some yoga classes also incorporate a few minutes of meditation to calm the mind.

-Here are a few yoga postures.
+Here are a couple of yoga postures.

 Yoga helps in;